blynkkk/blynkkk.github.io/new/en/datastream_datatype.md

 Example: if Datastream has Data Type set to ```Integer```, but Hardware sends ```123.45```, this value will be skipped because it is ```Float```, not ```Integer```.

 If incoming value goes out of range of Min or Max setting, this value will be "cropped" to match this setting.
-Read more here(link to min/max setting).